 It was a journey that would take him to New York City.
 There, in the global music industry metropolis he sharpened his skills through music school, learning the guitar and also studio production.

-Alley returned home in 2003 and set about applying the knowledge and experience gained overseas in the local context Under his Imperial Productions label, he has produced and created rhythms for the likes of Mavado, Monster Empire, Crisintie, Queen Ifrica, Toney Rebel, Lutan Fiyah, Mitch, Terry Ganzie ,Fiona and Gentleman from germany.
+Alley returned home in 2003 and set about applying the knowledge and experience gained overseas in the local context Under his Imperial Productions label, he has produced and created rhythms for the likes of Mavado, Monster Empire, Chrisintie, Queen Ifrica, Tony Rebel, Lutan Fiyah, Mitch, Terry Ganzie ,Fiona and Gentleman from Germany.

 In terms of his own material, Alley Cat has just completed the follow-up to Imperial Level, entitled Dancehall Knowledge volume 1, and he has also recorded a one-drop album.
 Concurrently, he has a trove of singles making noise on the scene, including "No more garrison" "All u Got" World Keeps Turning" featuring Tenor Blue ‘’ and "Mallice" the latter with production work by Ward 21.